Brian persuades his friend Larry to help him cover his younger brother’s paper route.

 Brian’s mom drops his white high top chucks on his chest.

 Both Bernie Coulson in his role as Brian and Matthew Brooks as his younger brother Tim wear high top chucks throughout the majority of the film.
-The best chucks scene is when Brian’s mom finds him sleeping late after late shifts watching for Dorn.
+The best chucks scene is when Brian’s mom finds him sleeping in his bedroom after late night shifts watching for Dorn.
 She picks up his white high tops, drops them on his chest, and tells him to get up and go over to Bruckner College and start making something of his life.